AdobeDocs/experience-manager-65.en/help/sites-developing/we-retail-globalized-site-structure.md

 1. Return to column view and click the Language Master and see the language master roots with content.
 Only English has content.

-   We.Retail does not come with any translated content, but the structure and configuration is in place to allow you to demonstrate the translation services.
+   We.Retail does not come with any translated content, but the structure and configuration is in place to let you demonstrate the translation services.

    ![chlimage_1-90](assets/chlimage_1-90a.png)